Skip to main content

 d) LinkedIn Insight Tag

 The legal basis is Art.
-6(1)(a) GDPR and section 25 TTDSG.
-The consent can be withdrawed at any time.
+6 (1) (a) GDPR and Section 25 TDDDG.
+Consent can be revoked at any time.

-You can object to the analysis of usage behaviour and targeted advertising by LinkedIn here.
-Furthermore, LinkedIn members can control the use of their personal data for advertising purposes in their account settings.
-To prevent LinkedIn from linking data collected on our website with your LinkedIn account, you must log out of your LinkedIn account before visiting our website.
+Object to the analysis of user behaviour and targeted advertising by LinkedIn here: Furthermore, LinkedIn members can control the use of their personal data for advertising purposes in their account settings.
+To prevent LinkedIn from linking data collected on our website to your LinkedIn account, you must log out of your LinkedIn account before visiting our website.

 f) LinkedIn Lead Gen Forms

-As part of our online marketing activities, we use so-called Lead Gen Forms on LinkedIn.
-Lead Gen Forms are advertisements that enable the integration of contact forms in sponsored content.
-Lead Gen Forms are particularly important for us in the B2B area.
-By using these Lead Gen Forms, we can offer prospective customers a function with which they can provide their e-mail address or other user information.
-We use this functionality to be able to address interested parties in a more targeted manner.
+As part of our online marketing activities, we use what are known as Lead Gen Forms on LinkedIn.
+Lead Gen Forms are advertisements that enable contact forms to be integrated into sponsored content.
+Lead Gen Forms are particularly important to us in the B2B area.
+By using these Lead Gen Forms, we can offer interested parties an option to provide their e-mail address or other user information.
+We use this functionality to address potential customers in a more targeted manner.
 The legal basis for the processing of your personal data entered via the form is Art.
-6(1)(f) GDPR.
-We have a legitimate interest in processing the data you have entered in order to process and respond to your enquiry accordingly.
-If you are a member of the LinkedIn platform, LinkedIn can assign the call of the above-mentioned contents and functions to the profiles of the users there.
+6 (1) (f) GDPR.
+We have a legitimate interest in processing the data you have entered in order to process and respond to your enquiry appropriately.
+If you are a member of the LinkedIn platform, LinkedIn can assign the access to the aforementioned content and functions to the profiles of the users on the platform.

 g) Google Fonts & Font Awesome (local hosting)